Indianapolis Street Drug Causes Zombie-Like Behavior, City Sees Shocking Rise In Overdoses

 The city of Indianapolis has seen a recent spike in overdoses due to a street drug laced with heavy-duty bug spray, the effects of which cause the users to behave in a zombie-like manner, unable to communicate with those around them or function properly whatsoever.
 The drug, called KD, has been making its way around the state’s capital since last year, with several thousand individuals losing their lives after consuming too much.

-WTVR describes the street drug as either a mix of tobacco, marijuana or spice which is doused in a spray similar to Raid, the heavy-duty bug repellent which contains not only piperonyl butoxide and permethrin, but also a range of other extremely harmful ingredients such as cypermethrin and imipothrin, to name a few.
+WTVR describes the street drug as either a mix of tobacco, marijuana, or spice which is doused in a spray similar to Raid, the heavy-duty bug repellent which contains not only piperonyl butoxide and permethrin, but also a range of other extremely harmful ingredients such as cypermethrin and imipothrin, to name a few.
 Although Raid on its own is not said to be particularly toxic when ingested by humans, the aforementioned ingredients mixed with other elements can and has proven to be extremely lethal.
 The narcotic is ingested via smoking, according to Indianapolis drug squad heads.

-Indianpolis’s Captain Major gave a detailed statement on the epidemic sweeping the streets of his city, describing those he has witnessed in a state of overdose as being unable to speak to law enforcement officials at all, with many being found with the drug still in their hand.
-Major goes on to say that this speaks volumes to just how far KD takes its toll on users, with their actions becoming so uncontrollable that they end up trying to eat dirt out of the ground, taking their clothes off and essentially losing all motor control.
+Indianapolis’ Fire Department Captain Chris Major gave a detailed statement on the epidemic sweeping the streets of his city, describing those he has witnessed in a state of overdose as being unable to speak to law enforcement officials at all, with many being found with the drug still in their hand.
+Major goes on to say that this speaks volumes to just how far KD takes its toll on users, with their actions becoming so uncontrollable that they end up trying to eat dirt out of the ground, taking their clothes off, and essentially losing all motor control.

 Disturbing reports from Indianapolis about drugs (including marijuana and tobacco) laced with bug spray, causing zombie-like effects.
 It's a great reminder about talking with your kids about your expectations around underage marijuana use as well as… https://t.co/3Tmg36MfOo